 To exit type:

 For best results type your input in lower-case.
+If you're using the Arduino Serial Monitor the line ending should be set to Newline.
 Have fun!

 Here's the whole Eliza program in a single file: Eliza chatbot.